Waziup/waziup.io/content/_index.md

     text: We support startups with our Acceleration Program and incubate with technical bootcamps, networking activities, and business development.

   - title: Research Projects
-    text: We are currently part of 5 research projects, funded by the European Commission and the German BMBF.
+    text: We are active in research & innovation and development projects in various technical and application fields.
     icon: find_in_page

 technology: |